Sheri98/CaptureTheFlag/README.md

 If you have developed an automation tool or PoC that you would like to contribute to this repository, feel free to submit a pull request with your changes.
 Please include a description of your changes and an explanation of how they will help solve CTF challenges.

-## License

-This repository is licensed under the MIT License.
-See the `LICENSE` file for more information.